Azure/azure-functions-java-library/README.md

 When this function is invoked, the HTTP request payload will be passed as the `String` for argument `in`; and one entry will be retrieved from the Azure Table Storage and be passed to argument `obj` as `MyObject` type.

-To receive events in a batch when using EventHubTrigger, set cardinality to many
+To receive events in a batch when using EventHubTrigger, set cardinality to many and change input type to List<>

 ```Java
 @FunctionName("ProcessIotMessages")